rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

 against the limit of new AWS accounts you can provision through the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.

-**Note**: The Reserved Instance and Savings Plan sharing between AWS accounts might be disrupted during the account transition process.
+**Note**: The transition process might disrupt the Reserved Instance and Savings Plan sharing between AWS accounts.
 For details, consult your Rackspace Onboarding Manager or Customer Success Manager.

 Minimum account requirements
 ----------------------------